wistia/wistia-open-docs/_posts/construct-an-embed-code.md

 If given a **width**, **height**, **maxwidth**, or **maxheight** parameter (or any combination of those), the other dimensions in the resulting embed code may change so that the video's aspect ratio is preserved.

-{{ "These parameters are attached to the Wistia media URL, and not the oEmbed call.
-So they must be URL-encoded to travel with the Wistia URL." | note }}

 ## Troubleshooting